OfficeDev/Word-Add-in-TypeScript-Canvas/ReadMe.md

 8. Select the **Show in Menu** check box, and then choose **OK**.
 9. A message is displayed to inform you that your settings will be applied the next time you start Office.
 Close and restart Word.

+### Word 2016 for Mac setup

+Add-in commands are not supported as of the release of this repository.

+1. Create a folder called “wef” in Users/Library/Containers/com.microsoft.word/Data/Documents/.
+2. Put the manifest, manifest-word-add-in-canvas.xml, in the wef folder (Users/Library/Containers/com.microsoft.word/Data/Documents/wef)

 ## How to run the add-in in Word 2016 for Windows

 1. Open a Word document.